Olivier-HA/Zabbix-workshop/README.md

 Could work with other versions.
 Clone this repository.

-Program :

-- Setup our platform.
+Let's setup our platform :

 -- First SQL-node to bootstrap the server
 -- Second SQL-node to join him
 -- Third SQL-node to join him